-For new updated guidance please see article from THE LAW SOCIETY re-research fees.
+For newly updated guidance please see the article from THE LAW SOCIETY re-research fees.

 New guidance has been issued by the Law Society about whether items may be treated as disbursements for VAT purposes.
 The guidance, dated 8 October 2019, follows previous guidance by the Law Society dated May 2018.
 The new article attempts to provide some more detailed practical guidance on VAT and disbursements in a real estate context.
 The guidance can be found here.

 For previous guidance please read below:

 The Brabners LLP V HMRC First Tier Tribunal (FTT) case involved whether electronic, local authority search fees paid to Searchflow (a specialised online search agency) by Brabners were to be treated as disbursements paid on behalf of their clients.
 This had been standard practice since September 1994, after HMRC agreed with the Law Society that local authority postal search fees could be treated as disbursements for VAT purposes.
 However, the judge agreed with HMRC’s view that the electronic search fees had been incurred by Brabners “in the course of making its own supply of services to” its clients and therefore dismissed Brabners appeal as it was satisfied that they had obtained the search records as an integral part of the legal services that it provided, and that the conditions in Notice 700 Para 25.1.1 (which relate to disbursements) were not satisfied.
 The judge states “In my view, wherever searches are obtained, the payment is part of the overall consideration which the client pays for the service supplied by the solicitor”.
 This means that VAT should have been charged on the recharged search fees leaving Brabners with a large VAT liability.